§3097.3. Secretary of Conservation and Energy; powers and duties

 the Ground Water Management Commission pursuant to authority granted by Act No. 446

-E. The commissioner shall not authorize or issue any permit which allows the use
+E. The secretary shall not authorize or issue any permit which allows the use or

-or withdrawal of three million gallons or more of groundwater per day from the Chicot
+withdrawal of three million gallons or more of groundwater per day from the Chicot aquifer

-aquifer that shall be injected into the subsurface in a parish whose population is more than
+that shall be injected into the subsurface in a parish whose population is more than seventy

-F.(1) The commissioner, upon determining that a violation of Chapters 13-A, 13-A-1, or 13-B of this Title or the regulations adopted thereunder has occurred, may impose a
+or 13-B of this Title, or the regulations adopted thereunder has occurred, may impose a civil

-civil penalty as provided in this Chapter.
-Additionally, upon determining that a violation of
+penalty as provided in this Chapter.
+Additionally, upon determining that a violation of this

-Chapters 13-A, 13-A-1, or 13-B of this Title or the rules and regulations made pursuant to
+Chapter, Chapter 13-A or 13-B of this Title, or the rules and regulations made pursuant to

 order requiring compliance.
 Any such order shall state, with reasonable specificity, the